 - Dress to fit in with your peers and customers, but dress up slightly so they feel special.

-- Keep your focus on others, not on yourself.
+- Keep the focus of your conversation mainly on others, not solely on yourself.

 - Get out of your comfort zone – circulate in groups, and meet new people.